griptape-ai/griptape-docs/docs/griptape-framework/structures/tasks.md

 # Instantiate the CSV extraction engine
 csv_extraction_engine = CsvExtractionEngine()

-# Define some CSV data and columns
+# Define some unstructured data and columns
 csv_data = """
-Name, Age, Address
+Alice, 28, lives in New York.
-John, 25, 123 Main St
+Bob, 35 lives in California.
-Jane, 30, 456 Elm St
+Charlie is 40 and lives in Texas.
 """

 columns = ["Name", "Age", "Address"]